boardcon/EM3566/docs/source/software.rst

 .. note::

-   buildroot should be complied by ubuntu 64bit OS.
+  Android should be complied by ubuntu 64bit OS.

 1.2 Install OpenJDK1.8
 """"""""""""""""""""""""""